Why choose the State Fairgrounds?

 prices at the fairgrounds are reasonably priced.
 At the N.C.

-Fairgrounds you can have a meeting, conference or exhibit
+Fairgrounds you can schedule a meeting, conference or exhibit

 that is easily accessible without having to spend most of

-your budget on the building rental.
+your budget on the facility rental.
 For rental prices, please

-click on individual building links located at the top of
+click on individual facility links located at the top of

 this page.
 Additional support services are also available to